thejsway/thejsway/manuscript/chapter25.md

 ## Accepting data

-So far, your web server offers a *read-only* service: it publishes some data but doesn't accept any...
+So far, your web server offers a *read-only* service: it publishes some data but doesn’t accept any...
 Until now!

 As you saw in a previous chapter, information submitted to a web server can be either form data or JSON data.